 Have you ever made fresh pasta?
 It tastes somewhat like the stuff you can buy in a box, but the texture is extra luxurious.
 Fresh pasta is tender and almost melts in your mouth.
 Eating fresh pasta is the best when someone else makes it for you – it’s definitely a labor of love.
 I’ve found that the next best thing is homemade ravioli with wonton wrappers.
-While not technically pasta, wonton wrappers are perfect vessels for veggies and cheeze.
+While not technically pasta, wonton wrappers are perfect vessels for veggies and cheese.
+Experience it for yourself with our Vegan Mushroom and Spinach Ravioli Recipe with Carrot Tahini Sauce.

-The ravioli are filled with mushrooms, spinach, and our Smoked Gouda Cream Cheeze.
+The ravioli are filled with mushrooms, spinach, and our Smoked Gouda Cheeze Spread.
 Carrot Tahini Sauce adds a bold, bright pop of color to an otherwise beige dish.
 It adds tons of flavor, too.
 A little goes a long way.
 In fact, the entire meal is a bit decadent, so four to five ravioli per person is plenty.

 Serves 4 to 5